 (This I learned from Eat That Frog, also by Brian Tracy).(more…)

 Jack Kerouac I know it’s common to think of book writing as some kind of artisan thing, a Jack Kerouac at his writing desk, typing away his creative best.
 But that just ain’t reality, kid.
 In the real world, we must find a rising trend and a unique angle for our book.
 Not only for it to be looked at in the first place, but because if you don’t, you’re really only writing books for you.
 That’s nice, but it doesn’t pay any bills, even the ones for your book.
 As a past copywriter, I’m familiar with having to get my commercial brain into gear and research like mad.
 But I understand that’s not all that common.
-I sent a K-lytics report on hot niches to a writer friend in India and he was both awed and confused.
-There is nothing wrong with that.
-It is extremely difficult to deduce which hot cell or hot niche would match up with your own interests/knowledge and writing style.
+I sent a K-lytics report on hot niches to a writer friend and he was both awed and confused.
+Although there is nothing wrong with that.
+It is extremely difficult to deduce which hot cell or hot niche would match up with your own interests, knowledge and writing style.
 Some writers have gotten contracts for writing Dummies guides.…

 Our inner psychology tells us to be obedient to authority figures, even when obeying leads to our own downfall.
 Ignore them, be creative, and find new, high-value markets where you can tap into the new gold rush.

 Our faith in authority figures leads to our falling into money traps.
 Studies have shown we are strongly inclined to follow the instructions of someone who looks like an expert.
 We will even substitute our judgement for those with the symbols of authority.
 Research into obedience to authority shows that we underestimate the extent to which the appearance of authority will influence us.
 (Social Psychology, 1999).